thanujyennaytelus/guiautomation/README.md

 11. This takes away the condition where the action.json file consists of the trace path of hovering and interacting with the gui application window.
+12. Install the required modules using the requirements.txt file

 Issues and updates: